theressaantikutty/MInterviewTask/README.md

 use grey background on card for closed, and yellow for open

+**AC5: Backend**

+Create a simple logger service that can capture all requests made to the service, plus log any errors that the application generates.

 ### Integration
 The code that handles the Helper Service inforation has been provided for you.